gecko984/supervenn/README.md

 #### [pyvenn](https://raw.githubusercontent.com/wiki/tctianchi/pyvenn)
 <img src="https://raw.githubusercontent.com/wiki/tctianchi/pyvenn/venn6.png" width=800>
 This package produces diagrams for up to 6 sets, but they are not in any vay proportional.
-It just has pre-set images for every given sets count, your actual sets only affect the labels that are placed on top of the fixed image.
+It just has pre-set images for every given sets count, your actual sets only affect the labels that are placed on top of the fixed image, not unlike the banana diagram above.

 ### Author